top of page

 • PCOS: 500 mg by mouth 3 times daily

-Note: Recent reports of high lead levels in some cinnamon products.
+Note: Reports of high lead and coumarin (liver toxins) levels in some cinnamon products.
+Chose wisely.

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant, do not use supplements without discussing it with your healthcare provider.